StrikingLoo/strikingloo.github.io/wiki/archiving.md

 I think this is a lower bar than I use for my own notes, but I will try this method for a while and see where it leads me.
 I like the idea of capturing all things I find surprising, and don't think I have that many creative ideas in a day, but let's see where it leads me.

-## Notes on "Transformative Tools for Thought"
+## "Transformative Tools for Thought"

 > "Let’s return to the question that began the essay: how to build transformative tools for thought?
 Of course, we haven’t even precisely defined what such transformative tools are!
 But they’re the kind of tools where relatively low cost changes in practice produce transformative changes in outcome – non-linear returns and qualitative shifts in thinking.
 This is in contrast with the usual situation, where a small change in practice causes a small change in results."